 A quick note: Be sure to use some spotted bananas since you’re not using any type of sweetener.
 It won’t be as sweet if you don’t use older bananas!

 Hope you and your kiddos enjoy this quick and tasty drink whether it be at breakfast or for a late afternoon snack!
-And, if you need another simple breakfast idea, check out these Easy Overnight Oats by Cooking LSL.
+If you need another simple breakfast idea, check out these Easy Overnight Oats by Cooking LSL.
+Or, if you’re looking for a greener way to start your morning, check out this Green Vegetable Juice Recipe by fellow blogger, Clean Eating Kitchen.

 If you’d like to watch a video about it (and see me surprise the host with a pop quiz on food allergies!!) click the image below: